vmware/cloud-director-extension-standard-library/documentation/extension-sdk/lifecycle.md

 ```

 ## Invoke Solution Instance Operation
 Once a solution add-on instance is operational, there might be events that require reconfiguring certain aspects of the instance.
-In such situations, there are day-2 operations supported by actions that can take user input and apply it within the latest Cloud Director execution context.
+In such situations, there are day-2 operations supported by actions that can take user input and apply it within the latest VMware Cloud Director execution context.
 ```
 my-solution |> solution run invoke <operation> instance --name <solution instance name> [<arguments> ...]
 ```